Services we offer

 Our staff is knowledgeable and provides experienced assistance and support to parents or guardians in preparing and understanding the Individual Education Plan (IEP), based on the 2004 re-authorized federal Individuals with Disabilities Education Improvement Act (“I.D.E.I.A.”) and Michigan’s Mandatory Special Education Act for children and young adults with intellectual and developmental disabilities.

-Adult Home Help Services is a program operated by the Michigan Department of Human Services.
+Adult Home Help Services is a program operated by the Michigan Department of Health & Human Services.